Home > FAQ

 Yes, For an explanation of PFC see FAQ Support Topic “Power Factor Correction – What is it?
 Why is it required?
 How is it Achieved?”

-Why can’t I run 6010 rod with it?
-Why can’t I run 6010 rod with it?
+Why can’t I run 6010 rod with my welding machine?
+Why can’t I run 6010 rod with my welding machine?

 It comes down to cost.
 To run E6010 electrodes must have a big inductor and suitable software.
 This added circuitry is needed because E6010 does not contain potassium in the flux.
 Potassium helps to stabilize the arc.
 It will run E6011 just fine.